Whistler in Autumn: Top Ten Things To Do

 7. Pamper Thyself

 Feeling creaky in the joints?
 Rainy day blues happening every day?
 Time to spa it up.
 Whistler has plenty of spas and wellness facilities.
-The Scandinave is always popular, flotation therapy at West Coast Float is excellent and I can personally attest that the Thai Stem Foot Massage at Avello is no joke either.
+The Scandinave is always popular, and I can personally attest that the Thai Stem Foot Massage at Avello is no joke either.
+And should you be so lucky to have benefits, now is the time to book and burn through them.

 Just because Summer is officially over doesn’t mean the pound dogs suddenly stop needing their daily walks.
 Head a few minutes north of the Village to WAG – Whistler Animals Galore and see if they have any puppies that need a stroll.
-Drop in walking hours are 1-4pm daily and few things help a person make friends in this town as quickly as a happy pooch.
+Drop in walking hours are 1-4 PM daily depending on the current animals in house and few things help a person make friends in this town as quickly as a happy pooch.

 Many of Whistler’s finest restaurants often reward their locals and autumn customers with fantastic deals and affordable set-menu specialties.With 100+ places to eat and some truly world class offerings autumn dining in Whistler has enough options to brighten even the greyest of days.
 (Combine this one with #2 Hit the Gym for guilt-free enjoyment of all those fantastic meal deals.)